mosaicnetworks/monetcli/README.md

 The Monet Hub uses Proof of Authority with [EVM-Lite](https://github.com/mosaicnetworks/evm-lite) and [Babble](https://github.com/mosaicnetworks/babble).

-A [Proof of Authority Document](docs/poa.md) demonstrating adding a node is avaiable.
+A [Proof of Authority Document](docs/poa.md) demonstrating the addition of a node is available.